inductiva/inductiva/docs-sources/openfast/benchmarks.md

 ## Disabling Hyper-Threading: Does It Matter?
 In many traditional HPC environments, hyper-threading is often disabled to avoid resource contention and to ensure predictable performance for highly parallel, compute-intensive workloads.

-Here are the performance results for the same machine types with hyper-threading disabled:
+Here are the performance results for the same machine types with **hyper-threading disabled**:

 | Machine Type  | CPU Type                            | Clock Speed       | Execution Time | Estimated Cost (USD)|
 |---------------|-------------------------------------|-------------------|----------------|---------------------|